 Discover the weather-sensitivity of products

 While the weather-sensitivity of certain products is easy to intuit (swimsuits sell better in summer, for example), this may not be the case for other products.
 In this case, experiments can be carried out to identify or refine the weather-sensitivity of these products.
 For example, a ready-to-wear brand could plan weather-sensitive campaigns featuring, for example, different promotional codes for different temperature ranges (15 to 20°C, 21 to 25°C, 26 to 27°C, for example).
 Analyzing the use of promotional codes can complement the analysis of sales alone (as promotional codes give an indication of the moment of decision, more than the purchase itself).
-Mastering the weather-sensitivity of your products enables you todirect your marketing efforts, thus increasing theeffectiveness of your campaigns while saving (planning)time.
+Mastering the weather-sensitivity of your products enables you todirect your efforts marketing and thus increase theeffectiveness of your campaigns, while saving (planning)time.

 Other types of contextualized advertising